ovekaaven/django-xmpp-server/docs/templates.rst

     Uses the `XMPP_WEBSOCKETS_URL` configuration option if set, otherwise deduces it from your project's URLconf.

-    Note that URL may be partial, meaning it may not contain a protocol.
+    Note that the URL may be partial, meaning it may not contain a protocol.
     If possible, you should use a different way of telling your web client that it should use the WebSockets protocol.
 Some web clients have connection options you can set for this.